Sammons/pass/readme.md

-This repository is good for my health it contains my private config information, albeit nicely encrypted.
+This repository is good for my health. it contains my private config information, albeit nicely encrypted.